-BCH Central Portal: this link takes the user to a section in the Help System with comprehensive content about the BCH Central Portal
+BCH Central Portal: this link takes the user to a section in the Help System with comprehensive content about the BCH Central Portal.

-Complete BCH Help Manuals: this link takes the user to a section in the Help System in which all training modules can be found for online reading, each of them organized into several web pages.
+Complete BCH Help Manuals: this link takes the user to a section in the Help System in which all training manuals can be found for downloading and online reading, each of them organized into several web pages.

 Training Materials: this link takes to user to a section in the Help System which provides access to all training materials available for download.

+Sign up for an Account: this link takes the user to the General User Account page, where the user can submit a request for the BCH account.

+Forgot your Password link takes users to a page where they can retrieve forgotten password through their registered e-mail.

 BCH Tutorials